Install MinIO KMS on Upstream Kubernetes

-This section documents steps for installing and managing AIStor Key Manager on Kubernetes infrastructure using a distribution that follows the upstream API and functionality.
+This section documents steps for installing and managing MinIO Key Management Service (KMS) on Kubernetes infrastructure using a distribution that follows the upstream API and functionality.

 This procedure assumes that the user interacting with the Kubernetes cluster has authorization to: